chipsalliance/chisel/docs/src/explanations/dpi.md

 * Can we call a DPI function in an initial block? -- No, not currently.
   Consider using a black box for initialization.
 * Can we call two clocked DPI calls and pass the result of one to the other within the same clock? -- No.
-  Clocked DPI calls on the same clock are dispatched together, so the intrinsic interface does not provide ordering guarantees for such side-effecting calls.
+  Do not rely on ordering between clocked DPI calls on the same clock.
+  Combine dependent operations into one DPI function when ordering matters.

 For the underlying representation and lowering rules, see the [FIRRTL DPI call intrinsic](https://circt.llvm.org/docs/Dialects/FIRRTL/#firrtlintdpicall-circtfirrtldpicallintrinsicop),